hyperoslo/android-playbook/HYPER_RECIPES.md

 all our features, updates, refactorings and bugfixes, and that's how we would like you to work, too.
 So start out by cloning the repo, create a new branch and start submitting your pull requests!
 Remember to keep the commits as small and specific as possible.
-When you have a feature done (or you want our comment on something), push it to github and create a pull request, so we can review and comment on it.
+When you have a feature done (or you want our comment on something), push it to GitHub and create a pull request, so we can review and comment on it.
 We tend to enjoy some popcorn while reviewing your app, reading the code as if it was a fantasy book filled with dragons and unicorns.
 Please make it shine.